Our Place Board bring together key organisations and individuals across Medway.

 Alan has been an Accredited Peer since 2003 and works extensively for the LGA across many local authorities.

-Director Regeneration, Culture, Environment and Transformation & Deputy Chief Executive - Medway Council
+Director of Place & Deputy Chief Executive - Medway Council

 Richard drives the delivery of the Council’s placemaking agenda, seeking to establish Medway as a great place to live, to work, to learn and to visit.
-As Director and Deputy Chief Executive, Richard has responsibility for Frontline Services, Physical and Cultural Regeneration and Transformation.
+As Director and Deputy Chief Executive, Richard has responsibility for Frontline Services, Culture and Community, Regeneration and Communications and Marketing.

 Medway has a rich heritage and a great future, and is one of the most promising growth areas in the UK.
 With our Castles, Cathedral, Historic Dockyard and connections with Dickens; with our fast train connections to London and Europe, our four universities and vibrant and growing economy, Medway has something for everyone, positioned midpoint between the capital and the continent.
 Richard is determined that Medway will fulfil its potential as a leading waterfront university city.